jochen777/jWebForm/doc/without_formchecker.md

 ```

-As you can see, especially on the template side, you have to enter a lot of stuff for basic highlighting errors.
-And this stuff within the template must be repeated for every form and can not be easily used in a generic way.
-In contrast to that, jWebform can define Forms completly in code and let the template render the form in a generic way.
+As you can see, especially on the template side, you have to enter a lot of (redundant)
+stuff for basic highlighting errors.
+And this stuff within the template must be repeated for every form
+and can not be easily used in a generic way.
+In contrast to that, jWebform can define Forms completly in code and
+let the template render the form in a generic way.